-Classic Harrington Porter styling, plus application of in depth project knowledge – to designa garden with strong “inside out” feel, working with consideration of interior designer design preferences.
-We created an simple but stylish outdoor seating and kitchen area with textured planting for a ‘low maintenance’ outdoor room.
+Classic Harrington Porter styling, plus application of in depth project knowledge – to design a garden with strong “inside out” feel, working with consideration of interior designer design preferences.
+We created a simple but stylish outdoor seating and kitchen area with textured planting for a ‘low maintenance’ outdoor room.

-Recently finished building project, (in fact so recently finished that we skilfully tiptoed around other trades for the first 2 weeks of the job)!
-Garden was trashed and space was tight.
+A recently finished building project, (in fact so recently finished that we skilfully tiptoed around other trades for the first 2 weeks of the job)! meant the garden was trashed and space was tight.

 Ensuring that floor detailing was 100% level with the internal floor threshold with no step, means exactly that with Harrington Porter.
 (Not always the case – we see many “level” thresholds ending up as a trip hazard with doorsills, drainage detail, frames poorly thought out by builders).
 We took the style of interior flooring, outside with large, formatted Porcelain tiles and picked these up elsewhere at the end of the garden for the seating area (the spot that caught the late sun).

 It was decided that an integrated firepit wasn’t required with a preference for added flexibility offered by off the shelf furniture and fire pit.
 This typically helps with cost and was a welcome relief for our client whose nerves had become a bit frayed during the house build (also something we find rather a lot!)

 A floating bench with underplanting served as one side of a corner seating set up, the other created with moveable furniture.
 Which we’ve been reliably informed has since been the location for many an enjoyable beer fuelled evening.